Acute Myeloid Leukemia Chemotherapy

 How often you get treatment and how long your treatment lasts depend on the subtype, treatment response, and risk stratification of your cancer; the drug or combination of drugs selected; and your body’s response to treatment.
 You may get treatments weekly, every two to three weeks, or monthly.
 Chemotherapy is generally given in cycles, meaning the treatment is repeated on a routine basis.

-Most chemotherapy drugs for AML are given by an injection through an intravenous (IV) line.
+Most chemotherapy drugs for AML are given by infusion through an intravenous (IV) line.
 The kinds of chemotherapy used to treat AML are best given through a port or other device that delivers the medication directly into a vein in the chest.
 Some chemotherapy can be given through an IV line in the hand or arm, some may be given by injection into the muscle or just below the skin, and others can be taken by mouth in pill form.

 Some of the chemotherapy drugs commonly used for the treatment of AML include: